Demi Lovato's Mom Breaks Her Silence on the Singer's Overdose

 When she asked if her daughter was OK, the assistant told the worried parent the "Confident" singer was conscious but not speaking.

-"I knew at that point that we were in trouble," she recalled.
+"I knew at that point that we were in trouble," she said.

-De la Garza then broke the news to Lovato's sister Dallas.
+De la Garza then broke the news to Lovato's sisters, Dallas and Madison.
 While the mother knew she had to get to Cedars-Sinai Hospital, she didn't feel like she could drive.
-So, Lovato's sister offered to take her.
+So, Dallas offered to take her.

 De la Garza credits her faith with helping her cope during this difficult time.